Conrad Coleby: Career

 In 1999, before leaving drama school, Coleby co-starred with the Irish actor Eoin Moloney in the TV movie Sabrina Down Under, filmed on Hamilton Island.

 Upon graduation Conrad was snapped up by the Sydney Theatre Company to play the role of Stuey in Tony McNamara's new play The Recruit, alongside John Howard, Leanna Walsman and Brendan Cowell, directed by Robin Nevin.
 He was then cast in episodes of Always Greener (2002) and Water Rats (2000) before landing the role of series regular Scott Zinenko on the medical drama All Saints, which he played from 2001 to 2004.
 Coleby was nominated for the Logie Award for Best New Talent in 2002.
-During the final years of All Saints, he also appeared in the Sydney Theatre Company 's production of The Club by David Williamson at the Sydney Opera House, and in 2005 sang the principal role of Lt Cable in Roger and Hammerstein's South Pacific at the Theatre Royale.
+During the final years of All Saints, he also appeared in the Sydney Theatre Company 's production of The Club by David Williamson at the Sydney Opera House, and in 2005 sang the principal role of Lt Cable in Rodgers and Hammerstein's South Pacific at the Theatre Royal.
 Coleby portrayed student counsellor and former town resident Adam Wilde on the drama series HeadLand from 2005 to 2006.
 Coleby also appeared as a front-row footballer called Billy in the film The Final Winter (2006).
 From late 2007 until 11 June 2009, he played Roman Harris on the soap opera Home and Away.

 Coleby also performed the lead role of Tom in The Glass Menagerie by Tennessee Williams for Queensland Theatre Company.
 He was nominated for a Matilda Award for his work.
-Coleby was in the main cast of the drama series Sea Patrol for the 2010 and 2011 seasons, playing the role of the buffer Dylan "Dutchy" Mulholland.
+Coleby was in the main cast of the drama series Sea Patrol for the 2010 and 2011 seasons, playing the role of the buffer Dylan 'Dutchy' Mulholland.
 In 2014, he appeared as Red Beard in The Wolverine.
 From 2017 to 2018, he played Matthew Goddard in A Place To Call Home.

 Coleby joined the guest cast of Neighbours as Vance Abernethy in May 2019.

+On 20 November 2025, Coleby was announced in ABC series Dustfall.